TheOfficialPeter/Bloxcord/README.md

 DISCLAIMER (VERY IMPORTANT):

-If you want to play a game with the extension it will grab your discord authorization token. **During this process PLEASE make sure that ALL OTHER EXTENSIONS ARE DISABLED/REMOVED TEMPORARILY OTHERWISE YOU WILL RISK LOSING YOUR ACCOUNT TO HACKERS (Other extension developers)**.
+If you want to play a game with the extension it will grab your discord authorization token. **During this process and afterwards PLEASE make sure that ALL OTHER EXTENSIONS ARE DISABLED/REMOVED TEMPORARILY OTHERWISE YOU WILL RISK LOSING YOUR ACCOUNT TO HACKERS (Other extension developers)**.
 I WILL NOT BE HELD LIABLE FOR ANY DAMAGES CAUSED.
 THIS WARNING IS FINAL.
+If you want to go back to using other extensions please follow these steps to remove the discord authorization token from your browser's storage:

+1. Right-click on any part of a normal web page.
+2. Open Inspector Tool or Inspect Element.
+3. You will notice there's multiple tabs such as Elements, Console, Sources.
+Please go to the **Application** tab.
+4. Go to **Local Storage**.
+5. Click on the URL.
+6. You will see a list of key-value pairs.
+Located the key with the name **discordToken**
+7. Right-click on it.
+8. Click on Delete or Remove.
+9. You may now proceed to use other extensions.

+AGAIN I WILL NOT BE HELD LIABLE IF THE ABOVE STEP-BY-STEP INFORMATION DID NOT HELP RESOLVE YOUR ISSUES OR DAMAGES.

 ## Discord